lolive/shinyshell-base/README.md

 ## edit_function  :

+Edit a bash function of ShinyShell.

 This function edits a ShinyShell function with your $EDITOR.
 This function accepts: (optionnaly) the package name, plus the function name.

 ## edit_readme PACKAGE :

+Edit the README.md of a given package

 Edit the README.md of a given package